 After Paul pronounced a curse on Ananias, the people standing around Paul chided him for speaking such words against the high priest.
 Immediately, Paul realized that he had spoken rashly, without careful consideration, and he apologized.
 He went so far as to acknowledge that he himself had disobeyed the law, for the law forbade any member of the nation to speak evil against his rulers.
 The command that he had broken was this: "Thou shalt not revile the gods, nor curse the ruler of thy people" (Exod.
 22:28, which he quoted from the Septuagint).

 Escape from Condemnation

 As soon as he came into agreement with God, God gave him wisdom for his next words.
 Paul was in great peril.
-If the Sanhedrin agreed that he committed a capital offense under Jewish law—if, for example, they decided that he profaned or attempted to profane the Temple precincts—Claudius Lysias, who represented Roman authority in Jerusalem, would have permitted them to execute Paul.
+Roman policy permitted the Sanhedrin to enforce the Jewish law prohibiting defilement of the Temple, regarded as a capital offense.
+Thus, if the Sanhedrin agreed that Paul had committed this crime, Claudius Lysias, who represented Roman authority in Jerusalem, would have permitted them to execute Paul.
 But the Lord did not want him to die in Jerusalem.
 He therefore showed Paul the course that could take him out of danger.

 A Timely Vision